Develop characters with stronger motivations, smoldering internal conflicts, and more consistent "in-character" actions.

 Personality assessments and types give us a shorthand to develop strong, consistent characters without losing any of the pieces that make them interesting and connectable to our readers.

-In this virtual workshop, we'll look at:
+In this mini course, we'll look at:

 - Which assessments are easiest to use to develop characters